badinea1/Perceptron/README.md

 ## Steps for running source code

 ```
-   NOTE: You might want to look over D5.pdf before running any source code.
+   NOTE: Look over D5.pdf before running any source code.
 D5.pdf analyzes material from folders D2, D3 and D4.
-If you run the source
-   code, then D2, D3 and D4 will have new material that D5.pdf does not analyze.
+   If you run the source code, then D2, D3 and D4 will have new material that D5.pdf does not analyze.

    1. Figure out the absolute path for a folder called Perceptron.
    2. Type 'cd @', where @ represents the absolute path for a folder called Perceptron.
 Press the return key.